Cusco FC

 Cusco Fútbol Club (known as Real Garcilaso until 2019), commonly known as Cusco, or Cusco FC, is a Peruvian professional football club based in the city of Cusco, that currently competes in the Peruvian Primera División, the top tier of Peruvian football.
 It was founded on 28 August, 2008 as Real Garcilaso, changing their name to Cusco FC in 2019.

-Cusco were runner-up of the Primera División three times in 2012, 2013, and 2017, and won the Segunda División in 2022, getting promoted after being relegated in 2021.
+Cusco were runner-up of the Primera División four times in 2012, 2013, 2017, and 2025, and won the Segunda División in 2022, getting promoted after being relegated in 2021.
 They also won the Copa Perú in 2011.
 Cusco became one of the fastest clubs in Peru to reach the Primera División, doing so in only two years after its founding.

-The teams home stadium is Estadio Inca Garcilaso de la Vega.
-They share the stadium with city rivals Cienciano and Deportivo Garcilaso, whom they compete with in the Clásico Cusqueño.
-It has a capacity of 45,036 and one of the largest stadiums in Peru.
-Cusco FC trains at the Complejo Deportivo Cusco FC located in Oropesa.

 History

 Beginnings

 Cusco Fútbol Club was founded on July 16, 2009 under the name Asociación Civil Real Atlético Garcilaso, or Real Garcilaso, by an initiative of Julio Vásquez Granilla and students of the Inca Garcilaso de la Vega school, in the city of Cusco.
 The club is one of few the Peruvian teams that has its own institutional headquarters called Casa Dorada, located in the Huancaro urbanization.

 In its first year in the Segunda Distrital del Cusco, it was champion thus ascending to the Liga Distrital del Cusco.
 The first match of the light blue team was on September 6, 2009, defeating Cedecam World Vision 5-2.
 In this way, it could participate in the Copa Perú.
 During the year 2010 it was district, provincial, and departmental champion of Cusco.
 That same year, they reached the National Stage of the Copa Perú, where they were eliminated by Sportivo Huracán.